Spanish conquest of the Aztec Empire: Significant events in the conquest of Mesoamerica

-Following an earlier expedition to Yucatán led by Juan de Grijalva in 1518, Spanish conquistador Hernándo Cortés led an expedition (entrada) to Mexico.
-The next year, Cortés and his retinue set sail for Mexico.
-The Spanish campaign against the Aztec Empire had its final victory on 13 August 1521, when a coalition army of Spanish forces and native Tlaxcalan warriors led by Cortés and Xicotencatl the Younger captured the emperor Cuauhtémoc and Tenochtitlan, the capital of the Aztec Empire.
-The fall of Tenochtitlan marks the beginning of Spanish rule in central Mexico, and they established their capital of Mexico City on the ruins of Tenochtitlan.
+Following a 1518 expedition to Yucatán led by Juan de Grijalva, in 1519 Hernán Cortés set sail on an expedition (entrada) to what is today Mexico.
+Cortés made alliances with tributary city-states of the Aztec Empire (altepetl) as well as with their political rivals, particularly the Tlaxcaltecs and the Tetzcocans, a former partner in the Aztec Triple Alliance.
+Other city-states also joined, including Cempoala and Huejotzingo, as well as polities bordering Lake Texcoco, the inland lake system of the Valley of Mexico.
+Particularly important to the Spanish success was a multilingual Nahua Mayan- and Spanish-speaking woman enslaved by the Mayas, known to the Spanish conquistadors as Doña Marina, and later as La Malinche.

-Cortés made alliances with tributary city-states (altepetl) of the Aztec Empire as well as their political rivals, particularly the Tlaxcaltecs and Tetzcocans, a former partner in the Aztec Triple Alliance.
-Other city-states also joined, including Cempoala and Huejotzingo and polities bordering Lake Texcoco, the inland lake system of the Valley of Mexico.
-Particularly important to the Spanish success was a multilingual (Nahuatl, a Maya dialect, and Spanish) Nahua-speaking woman enslaved by the Mayas, known to the Spanish conquistadors as Doña Marina, and later as La Malinche.
-After eight months of battles and negotiations, which overcame the diplomatic resistance of the Aztec Emperor Moctezuma II to his visit, Cortés arrived in Tenochtitlan on 8 November 1519, where he took up residence with fellow Spaniards and their indigenous allies.
-When news reached Cortés of the death of several of his men during the Aztec attack on the Totonacs in Veracruz, Cortés claims that he took Motecuhzoma captive.
-Capturing the cacique or indigenous ruler was a standard operating procedure for Spaniards in their expansion in the Caribbean, so capturing Motecuhzoma had considerable precedent but modern scholars are skeptical that Cortés and his countrymen took Motecuhzoma captive at this time.
-They had great incentive to claim they did, owing to the laws of Spain at this time, but critical analysis of their personal writings suggest Motecuhzoma was not taken captive until a much later date.
+Eight months of battles and negotiations overcame the resistance of the Aztec Emperor Moctezuma II (also spelled Motecuhzoma) to the entrance of the Spanish.
+Cortés arrived in Tenochtitlan on 8 November 1519, where his men and Indigenous allies took up residence.
+When news reached Cortés of the death of several of his men during the Aztec attack on the Totonacs in Veracruz, Cortés claims that he took Moctezuma captive.
+Capturing the cacique or Indigenous ruler was a common tactic for the Spanish in their expansion in the Caribbean, but modern scholars are skeptical that Cortés took Moctezuma captive at this time.
+Despite his legal claims of capturing the ruler, critical analysis of Spanish personal writings suggest Moctezuma was not taken until later.